ofbennett/GameOfLife/README.txt

 ******************************************************************************
 MPI BRANCH:

-The Message Passing Interface (MPI) allows the parallel execution of code on multiple separate computers, or nodes on a cluster (such as Legion).
+The Message Passing Interface (MPI) allows the parallel execution of code on multiple separate computers, or nodes on a cluster.
 I used the C++ library OpenMPI to parallelize execution of the GameOfLife code in this manner.

 Building and running locally:
 This version of the code needs to be built and run on a system which has OpenMPI (and its dependancies) installed.
 These can be locally installed easily using something like Homebrew on a Mac.
 The code is then built and run locally in the same way as the serial branch (except you "git checkout MPI").
-However, given the nature of the way this code parallelized, there isn't much point running it on an isolated local machine (it will simply run serially).
+However, given the nature of the way this code is parallelized, there isn't much point running it on an isolated local machine (it will simply run serially in a more complicated way).
 This MPI version of the code should be deployed onto a cluster such as Legion to take advantage of the MPI performance improvement.

 Building and running on Legion:
 The steps to carry this out are the same as for the serial and OpenMP branches above.
 If you want 12 nodes, for example, (default 4) then use the command: